tianyilim/Not-Lionel-s-CW1/client/README.md

 The footer is a menu bar that allows user to jump to different page.
 The lock icon refers to the Check In Page, the home icon refers to the home page and the person icon refers to the register page.

 ## TODO
-1. User authentication (log in)
-    - send username when check in/check out
-    - add bike serial number (and send accross HTTP)
+1. Add bike serial number (and send accross HTTP)
-2. Check in info stored on server instead of local
-3. Lock database
+2. Lock database
+   - fetch availability (bool + number of locks)
+   - fetch average time per cluster
+3. Check In confirmation
+   - handle 'checkinfail' MQTT message
+4. Check In with auto-filled serial key (by URL query string)
+   - QR code
+   - redirect link from Map
+5. Password encryption
+6. Profile Page

 ## Change Log
 27-Jan-2022 : initial commit <br/>
 08-Feb-2022 : added map page <br/>
 12-Feb-2022 : added check in out + register page. added router. <br/>
 17-Feb-2022 : added HTTP communication with server on check in out page. <br/>
+22-Feb-2022 : updated state machine + added login page with simple login authentication. <br/>